JosephArmas/side-quest/README.md

 ### Associates Arts Degree in Computer Science (Cerritos College 2018)
 ### Bachelors of Science Degree in Computer Science & Minor in CyberSecurity (Cal State Long Beach 2023)
 ## **Certifications**
-### Pre Security(TryHackMe)
+### Pre Security(TryHackMe 2022)
-### Cyber Defense(TryHackMe)
+### Cyber Defense(TryHackMe 2022)
-### Crash Course Python(Google)
+### Crash Course Python(Google 2022)
 ## **Experience**
 I served as a team leader for a duration of a year and adhered to the scrum process to faciliate my group's workflow.
 I acquired extensive experience in using Linux for 5 years, MacOs and Windows for 2 years.
-Throughout my undergraduate studies, I gained proficiency in C#, Java, Python, HTML, CSS, JavaScript and SQL.
+Throughout my undergraduate studies, I gained proficiency in C#, .NET Framework, Java, Python, HTML, CSS, JavaScript and SQL.
 ## **Tech Stack**
 ### LAMP & ASP.NET
 ## **Technologies**